Nekroze/codeforthought/chapter/playground.rst

 ~~~~~~~

 In programming we split numbers into different categories.
 Some languages have
-more categories then others.
+more categories than others.
 The main split is between an *Integer* and a
-*Floating Point Number*, which are usually just called *Float*.
+*Floating Point Number* (which is usually called a *Float*).

 An *Integer* is any whole number; ``1, 2, 3, 4, 5,`` etc. Whereas a *Float* is
 a number that has a decimal point such as ``1.1, 1.2, 1.3, 1.4, 1.5,`` etc.

-There is a difference in these types not just conceptually but in the way the
+There is a difference in these types, not just conceptually, but in the way the
 computer handles them. *Floats* are harder for the computer to work with and
 take more space to store them.
 Also *Floats* are a representation of a number,
 they are not always accurate but are usually accurate enough.

 Some languages also make a distinction between small and large numbers.
 Many
 languages can have either an *Integer* or a *Long*.
-A long is exactly the same
+A long is mostly the same
-as an integer however its maximum and minimum values are much large then an
+as an integer however its maximum and minimum values are much larger than an
 *Integer*.
 When it comes to *Float* there is a similarly larger version in many
-languages called *Double*, which just means double the precision thus longer
+languages called *Double*, which just means double the precision thus a longer
 decimal point.

 Once again in :term:`Python` we don't have to worry about the differences all
 that much, If we want to use any type of number :term:`Python` will just store
-it keep on working.
+it and keep on working.

 Booleans
 ~~~~~~~~

-Booleans are interesting.
+*Booleans* are interesting.
 A *Boolean* value is either ``True`` or ``False``, that is all they can store.
-Think of it like a switch that is either on or it isn't.
+Think of it like a switch that is either on or off.

 Some languages allow many different things to be considered in *Boolean* terms.
 For example in :term:`Python` (and most languages) ``0`` is equivalent to